myco27/grg_admin/README.md

 ## Overview
 GRG_ADMIN is a React-based application built with **Vite**, a modern web development build tool.
 It serves as the administrative interface for **RockyGo**, allowing admins to manage orders, riders, and their associated information.
 The application features a robust set of functionalities, including user authentication, dynamic filtering, pagination, and dynamic error messages.

 The backend is powered by **Laravel**, which handles server-side pagination, search queries, and authentication.
-The frontend communicates with the backend via API requests, ensuring seamless data processing and dynamic error handling.
+The frontend communicates with the backend via API requests.

 ## Features
 - **User Authentication**: